 No you don’t need law school or a college degree to become a lawyer in several states, including California.
 I have first hand knowledge of this fact.
 I know this because I am one of approximately 64 people in the State of California to have passed both the Baby Bar Exam and General Bar Exam prior to obtaining any higher degree.
 I now have a successful injury law firm, and am an expert on the subject of how to become a lawyer with no college or law school in California.
 I have been interviewed by many major media outlets, and am passing this below information so as to assist people just like you in order to make the world a better place.

 The only formal education I had before I began the California State Bar Law Office Study Program, was some foreign language classes, a stint in the United States Marines, and some useless typing lessons at a community college.
 One cool thing about this program, is that you don’t need to waste tons of money when you study using the time tested method of mentoring in a judge’s chambers or law office.

 You will Already Know Everything the Practicing Lawyers Know By Study in a Law Office

 I became an experienced civil litigator by reading the law.
 The basics are: (1) Take the CLEP, or “College Level Equivalency Program” test.
-The second step after one year of consistent study, is to pass the vaunted California First Year Law Student’s Examination, known as the Baby Bar “FYSLX. ” Once I passed the Baby Bar, I sat for the California Bar Examination 36 months later after dedicated training under several skilled attorneys in various types of practices.
+The second step after one year of consistent study, is to pass the vaunted California First Year Law Student’s Examination, known as the Baby Bar “FYSLX. ” Once I passed the Baby Bar, I sat for the California Bar Examination 36 months or so later, after dedicated training under several skilled attorneys in various types of practices.

 How to Become a Lawyer With No Law School?